Joy (2024 film)

 Joy is a 2024 British biographical drama film starring Bill Nighy, Thomasin McKenzie and James Norton.
 Directed by Ben Taylor from a screenplay by Jack Thorne, it is the true story of the world's first in vitro fertilisation baby Louise Brown.
 It was produced by Wildgaze and Pathé for Netflix.
 Based on real events in the 1960s and 1970s, nurse and embryologist Jean Purdy, visionary scientist Dr Robert Edwards and innovative surgeon Patrick Steptoe work to develop the first 'test tube baby'.
 The film was released on Netflix worldwide on 22 November 2024.

 Plot

 In 1968, Nurse Jean Purdy gets hired at the University of Cambridge for a lab manager post, by scientist Dr Robert Edwards.
-Together, they recruit innovative obstretician and surgeon Patrick Steptoe to join them in reproduction research, in an effort to combat infertility in women.
+Together, they recruit innovative obstetrician and surgeon Patrick Steptoe to join them in reproduction research, in an effort to combat infertility in women.
 Robert hopes to create a procedure which develops into in vitro fertilisation.
 Patrick reminds them that the government, church and everyone will oppose them.

 Jean and her mother are shown to be regular churchgoers.
 They have a close relationship with their vicar Reverend Paulson, actively volunteering to help.

 As the team have little funding, Jean and Robert must commute to Oldham four hours daily.
 He explains how they have been working with small rodents with some success.
 They fertilise their first human ovulo the next year.
 As they progress, The Daily Mirror is soon calling Robert "Dr. Frankenstein".

 Word spreads, and soon Jean's mother confronts her, insisting that the research they are doing is playing God.
 Reverend Paulson soon asks her not to attend his services.
 Her mum then proceeds to tell her to not visit her if she continues her work.

 Jean spends a time moody, upset by being shut out by her community and her mum.
 Matron Muriel calls her out for her cool treatment of the women participating in their study.
 Being a Christian, Jean disapproves of Patrick performing abortions.
 The matron points out their goal is to give women a choice, a safe one.

 Opponents to their research claim a greater risk of abnormalities, and also fear future creation of humans artificially as mad scientists.
 Each of the researchers feels strain on their personal relationships.
 When the participants point out her impersonal treatment of them, Jean begins to interact more personally.